How to watch the Democratic National Convention tonight

 What happened at the convention last night?

-Biden will not accept the Democratic presidential nomination in Milwaukee, the original site of the convention, because of concerns caused by the coronavirus pandemic.
-Instead, Biden and Harris will deliver their convention speeches from the Chase Center in Biden's hometown of Wilmington, Delaware, spokesman Michael Gwin confirmed to CNN.
+"I did hope, for the sake of our country, that Donald Trump might show some interest in taking the job seriously; that he might come to feel the weight of the office and discover some reverence for the democracy that had been placed in his care," Obama said.
+"But he never did."

+2016 Democratic presidential nominee Hillary Clinton also spoke, warning against November becoming a "woulda, coulda, shoulda" election and reminded people that Biden and Harris could win the popular vote and lose the election, just like she did.

-CNN's Eric Bradner, Gregory Krieg and Dan Merica contributed to this report.
+CNN's Eric Bradner, Dan Merica and Gregory Krieg contributed to this report.